TheAsouka/SimpleEthereumSlot/README.md

 Once Ganache is installed, copy the first account (casino) address and replace lines ```240``` and ```258```.
 Then copy the first account (casino) private key and replace line ```259```.
-When lauching the script a prompt is asking to copy the user's address and private key.
+When lauching the script a prompt is asking for the user's address and private key.
 Copy these from the second Ganache account.
 ![alt text](https://github.com/TheAsouka/SimpleEthereumSlot/blob/main/img/ganache.PNG "Ganache UI")